opfab/operatorfabric-core/services/core/thirds/README.md

 * wav
 * mp3

-Due to web nature of Operator Fabric, we encourage business modules provider to favor the lightest file formats (ogg,mp3, ...)
+Due to web nature of OperatorFabric, we encourage business modules provider to favor the lightest file formats (ogg,mp3, ...)

 #### Templates

 Templates are [Handlebars](https://handlebarsjs.com/) template files.
 Templates are fuelled with a data structure contained in the card data (See [card data model](https://opfab.github.io/projects/services/core/cards-publication/0.1.1.SNAPSHOT/api/#__Models) for more information)

-In addition to Handlebars basic syntax and helpers, Operator Fabric defines the following helpers :
+In addition to Handlebars basic syntax and helpers, OperatorFabric defines the following helpers :

 ##### numberFormat